-An amount of \$156.87 to be levied on each rateable assessment with improvements north of Ellis Beach that does not receive Council's Refuse Collection Service.
+An amount of \$162.99 to be levied on each rateable assessment with improvements that does not receive Council's Refuse Collection Service.
+The charge allows levied properties to dispose of 1 x 240L wheelie bin of general waste, or equivalent, per week at Council's Transfer Stations.